ScarletStudy/DGS1-3DS-Release/README.md

 4) Transfer the following files from your SDCard to the folder you extracted the patcher and the IRIS file to:
 	* sd:/gm9/out/000400000014AD00_v00.cia
 	* sd:/gm9/out/UI_cmn_eng.arc
+	Note: sd:/gm9/out/ may be sd:/gm9out/ for earlier versions of GodMode9

 5) Rename UI_cmn_eng.arc to dd_font.bin